jdj2261/joystick-serial/README.md

 ## Example

-<left> If the xbox controller is connected, it looks like this.</left>
+If the xbox controller is connected, it looks like this.

 <left><img src="doc/joystick_execute.png"></left>

-<left> If it is connected in test mode, it looks like this.</left>
+If it is connected in test mode, it looks like this.

 <left><img src="doc/joystick_test.png"></left>

-<left> If the xbox controller is disconnected and reconnected, it looks like this.</left>
+If the xbox controller is disconnected and reconnected, it looks like this.

 <left><img src="doc/not_connected_joystick.png"></left>